Samrandd/Portfolio/Project_01/README.md

 Your hometown mayor just created a new data analysis team to give policy advice, and the administration recruited _you_ via LinkedIn to join it.
 Unfortunately, due to budget constraints, for now the "team" is just you...

-The mayor wants to start a new initiative to move the needle on one of two separate issues: high school education outcomes, or drug abuse in the community.
+The mayor wants to start a new initiative to move the needle on one of two separate issues: high school education outcomes.

 Also unfortunately, that is the entirety of what you've been told.
 And the mayor just went on a lobbyist-funded fact-finding trip in the Bahamas.
-In the meantime, you got your hands on two national datasets: one on SAT scores by state, and one on drug use by age.
+In the meantime, you got your hands on  a national datasets: one on SAT scores by state.
 Start exploring these to look for useful patterns and possible hypotheses!

 ---